This advertising content was produced in collaboration with our partner, Ribera y Rueda.

 This is an early-budding but late-ripening grape that is resistant to drought and wood disease.
 However, it’s prone to a number of complications, including coulure, millerandage, bunch rot, downy mildew, and oxidation.
 It flourishes in the limestone, sand, and alluvial soils of Ribera del Duero.
 It offers a moderate level of tannins and acidity along with dominant strawberry notes.

-This white variety is indigenous to Ribera del Duero.
-It was discovered in 2010 that Albillo Mayor is a parent of Tempranillo.
+Indigenous to Ribera del Duero, it was discovered in 2010 that Albillo Mayor is a parent of Tempranillo.
 This grape buds and ripens early and produces low yields.
 Albillo wines are full-bodied with low to medium acidity and flavors of pineapple, apple, and pear with hints of anise and fennel.
-Historically, the variety has been blended with Tempranillo to add brightness.
-These days, it’s more likely to be used in the region’s rosados.
-Some non-DO white table wines are also made with Albillo.
+Historically, the variety has been blended with Tempranillo to add brightness, but new DO regulations now permit wines produced with at least 75 percent of the grape.

 What’s Happening in Ribera del Duero Today?